epitome-mvc/Epitome/README.md

 > &lt;jiggliemon> MVD, Model View Don'task

-Strictly speaking, `Epitome.View` is closer to a MVP implementation with thin logic around the views, represented by `Epitome.Template`.
+Strictly speaking, `Epitome.View` is closer to a MVP implementation than a classic MVC with thin logic around the views, represented by `Epitome.Template`.
+If you feel strongly about semantics of the patterns used, you should look at [Digesting JavaScript MVC – Pattern Abuse Or Evolution?](http://addyosmani.com/blog/digesting-javascript-mvc-pattern-abuse-or-evolution/) by Addy Osmani, a talk he gave at London Ajax recently.

-Epitome's API is still subject to changes, which means it is undocumented.
+Epitome's API is still subject to changes, which means documentation is not overly verbose.
 The code itself is with a lot of inline comments added to help you understand it better.

 The creation and logic employed in the writing of Epitome has been documented in several blog posts: